HSBC.com

 Speaking at the Bloomberg New Economy Forum last month, he said: “I do anticipate significant change over the next 10 to 20 years because of the environmental agenda, and I see it as an opportunity in all facets of our business.”

-The bank’s recently unveiled, ground-breaking climate strategy includes an ambition to provide between USD750 billion and USD1 trillion in sustainable financing and investment by 2030.
+The bank’s recently unveiled, ground-breaking climate strategy includes an ambition to provide between USD750 billion and USD1 trillion in sustainable financing and investment by 2030 to support our customers in their transition to net zero and a sustainable future.

 This includes support for high-emitting clients in sectors such as chemicals and aviation to make long-term, complex changes needed to decarbonise over time.
 Assisting these companies is a crucial part of the global response to climate change, according to Mr Quinn.